-- For complaints against Non-Life Insurance Companies: a.
+- a.
+For complaints against Non-Life Insurance Companies:

 - 1. Copy of the policy;

-- Copy of the denial letter, if any; and 2.
+- 2. Copy of the denial letter, if any; and

-- Copy of supporting documents, if any.
+- 3. Copy of supporting documents, if any.

-- For complaints against Life Insurance Companies:
+- b.
+For complaints against Life Insurance Companies:

-- 1.
+- 1. Copy of the policy;

-- Copy of the policy; Copy of the denial letter, if any; and 2.
+- 2. Copy of the denial letter, if any; and

-- Copy of supporting documents, if any.
-3.
+- 3. Copy of supporting documents, if any.

-- For complaints against Pre-Need Companies: C.
+- c.
+For complaints against Pre-Need Companies:

-- Copy of the contract; and 1.
+- 1. Copy of the contract; and

-- Copy of the Certificate of Full Payment.
-2.
+- 2. Copy of the Certificate of Full Payment.

-- For complaints against HMO Companies:
+- d.
+For complaints against HMO Companies:

 - 1. Copy of the contract.
+Provided, That if the financial consumer is an individual planholder, they may submit the CAR Form directly to the Commission along with the prescribed document.
+However, if the financial consumer is part of a corporate account and has not been furnished a copy of the Service Agreement between their employer and the HMO, the financial consumer should coordinate with their employer which shall, in turn, accomplish the CAR and submit the same to the Commission.